wol-soft/php-json-schema-model-generator/docs/source/nonStandardExtensions/filter.rst

             ->addFilter(new UppercaseFilter())
     );

-Your filter must implement the interface **PHPModelGenerator\\PropertyProcessor\\Filter\\FilterInterface**.
+Your filter must implement the interface **PHPModelGenerator\\Filter\\FilterInterface**.
 Make sure the given callable array returned by **getFilter** is accessible as well during the generation process as during code execution using the generated model.
 The callable filter method must be a static method.
 Internally it will be called via *call_user_func_array*.
 A custom filter may look like:

 .. code-block:: php

     namespace MyApp\Model\Generator\Filter;

-    use PHPModelGenerator\PropertyProcessor\Filter\FilterInterface;
+    use PHPModelGenerator\Filter\FilterInterface;

     class UppercaseFilter implements FilterInterface
     {